Our Internship Program

 Our Internship Program runs year-round.
 Start and end dates will coincide with the intern’s school schedule.
 The internship positions offered during the summer months are considered full-time positions.
 Expectations would be for minimum 40-hour work weeks and more if additional time is needed.

-Interns will be to dress in appropriate attire depending on job duties.
-While in the office, appropriate attire includes: casual jeans, shirt, shoes, etc. While in the field, interns will be expected to where jeans, shirts with sleeves, boots suitable for a construction site and all safety program required PPE.
-(Questions about Safety or PPE, go to Nick Borgmann, our Director of Safety)
+Interns should dress in appropriate attire depending on job duties.
+While in the office, appropriate attire includes: casual jeans, shirt, shoes, etc. While in the field, interns will be expected to wear jeans, shirts with sleeves, boots suitable for a construction site and all safety program required PPE.

 - Once you become familiar with the pre-construction process, you may be assigned to a project or projects in the field.
 Here, you will observe and participate in the various aspects of actual construction.